 Observing a hearing

 All estimates hearings are open to the media and the public, and are televised.
-Since these hearings are a formal meeting of the Parliament, Hansard records and publishes all statements and debates in the hearings for public information and scrutiny.
+Since these hearings are a formal meeting of Parliament, Hansard records and publishes all statements and debates in the hearings for public information and scrutiny.

 Estimates hearings attract public attention because sometimes there are disagreements between ministers and non-government senators.
 Under detailed questioning from non-government senators, ministers and department officials may reveal details about government practice that have previously not been public.
 Estimates hearings may prompt improvements in the way government departments are run, as well as reminding the government that it is accountable to Australians for its policies and actions.